 Nadia Siddiqui joined Durham University in 2013.
 She received her first independent research grant from Nuffield Foundation on a study of the non-cognitive impacts of teaching Philosophy for Children in primary schools.
 The findings of this study were disccused on BBC radio 4: Bringing Up Britain: Critical thinking (series 10) (from15:58)

-She is currently a co-investigator in two research projects funded by ESRC.
+She is currently leading a British Academy GCRF funded project on examining the role of school in early childhood years of learning.
+She is a co-investigator in two funded research projects by ESRC and national evaluation testbed of educational technology funded by Nesta.
 She has worked on Annual Status of Education Research (ASER) data of the intakes to and results from schools in Pakistan.
 She is author of several peer-reviewed journal articles on research methods, evaluations of school-based interventions, and equity in education.
 She is a co-investigator in the projects funded by Education Endowment Foundation, Society for the Advancement of Philosophical Enquiry and Reflection in Education (SAPERE), Peter Sowerby Foundation.